 Creative Commons License

 This work is licensed under a Creative Commons Attribution-NonCommercial-No Derivative Works 4.0 International License.

 Mejia-Vergnaud, Andrés, "The Effects of Globalization: A View From the Developing World" (2003).
-Center for Economics and the Environment.
+Center for Applied Economics.
 27.